.

 Life in the Field

 We are far from the big city, but you will have time at the beginning and end of the expedition to explore Ulaanbaatar.
-While at Ikh Nart, we will have a half-day off for a Mongolian- style barbecue and recreation, which can include hiking and wildlife watching.
+While at Ikh Nart, we will have a half-day off for a Mongolian-style barbecue and recreation, including hiking and wildlife watching.

-Most of the teams will be visited by the local women’s craft collective, Ikh Nart Is Our Future.
-The collective provides income for local women through the production of felt and other Mongolian craft items, made almost exclusively from local materials.
+The local women’s craft collective, Ikh Nart Is Our Future, will visit most teams.
+The collective provides income for local women by producing felt and other Mongolian craft items made almost exclusively from local materials.
 You will have the opportunity to purchase traditional handicrafts inspired by the beauty of the Ikh Nart Nature Reserve, with all proceeds directly benefiting the collective.

 Each team will wrap up with a recreational day in Ulaanbaatar.
 Several field staff will guide the team through certain sites in and around the city.
 Optional activities at an additional cost to volunteers include visiting the museum under the Chingis Khan Statue (30,000 MNT (12 USD) entrance fee per person) and a cultural show (35,000 MNT (13 USD) per person.
 Prices are subject to change.)